Waterland (film): Production

 The film was one of the first two co-productions by Fine Line Features, a subsidiary of New Line Cinema.

 The film was shot in Pittsburgh, Pennsylvania as well as parts of the UK including East Anglia, London and at Twickenham Film Studios.
 Part of the film was filmed at Doddington Place Gardens, near Faversham.
 The Victorian mansion was used as the ancestral home to Tom Crick.

+The music score, available on CD, is by Carter Burwell.

 Reception

-Rotten Tomatoes gives Waterland a rating of 47% from 17 reviews.
+The author of the novel on which the film is based, Graham Swift, was not impressed.
+He described the experience as "the movie business at its crassest".